 “Colby’s got this covered, guys.”
 Romano pulled down the brim of his official hat, which I thought was meant to emphasize his crazy idea that he was in charge.
 “Apparently, she thinks watching reruns of The Rockford Files and living in Lost Angeles for ten years is all it takes to do my job.”

 “If you were doing your job, maybe you might connect this to the unsolved murder over in Herring last week.”
 If I didn’t love my irritating brother so much, I would’ve punched him.
-I restrained myself, not a simple task for a thirty-three year-old redhead like me, from blurting out that I probably know as much about police procedure as he does since I’ve been working as a crime reporter for the past decade.
+I restrained myself, not a simple task for a thirty-three year-old redhead like me, from blurting out that I probably know as much about police procedure as he does.
+He has no idea of my work and life in LA.

 “Apparently even Zenith is out of your jurisdiction if you don’t agree that we need to find the head.”
 I came back to Zenith six months ago for a two-week visit when my grandparents died in their sleep from a gas leak.
 Two weeks after that as I was driving a rental car to the St. Louis airport for my flight home, our moms were almost killed in a car accident just outside Zenith city limits.